 Over the course of the past year, we’ve talked about some of these exact issues, both privately with our clients and on this blog.
 I discussed some of the ways TMT companies can make sure they don’t become overwhelmed by a resistant culture in this post from last year.
 The real story, for 2018, is how well companies are evolving internally to strategically transform business processes, technology infrastructure, workforce culture and more to compete effectively in an increasingly digital age.

 This is reflected in the concern survey respondents showed for both risk culture and operational performance.
 These two risks showed the largest year-over-year increase among the top five risks – and rightly so.
 Innovation and digital thinking need to run deep.
-Over the next few years, many organisations will need to reinvent themselves internally – with a new digital strategy, digital skills, and perhaps more importantly, a digitally-comfortable workforce – as well as externally (with new digital products and services) to remain competitive.
+Over the next few years, many organizations will need to reinvent themselves internally – with a new digital strategy, digital skills, and perhaps more importantly, a digitally-comfortable workforce – as well as externally (with new digital products and services) to remain competitive.

 Change on these two fronts must be managed in tandem, and at an appropriate pace.
 Often, businesses will try to accomplish this too quickly, too ambitiously or even superficially, with disappointing results.
 One successful approach is to use technology to improve operations, from simplifying and automating repetitive business processes to implementing new tools to enhance workforce communication and collaboration.
 Such internal improvements can be translated externally into the ability to innovate quickly, deliver better service to customers and meet stakeholder expectations.